hjrdave/get-treble-gsm/src/posts/api-docs/introduction.md

 > #### Class Support
 > Treble is a React hook based global state management library.
 This means React functional components and React Hook API is what Treble targets in
 > functionality.
-That being said Treble does come with Class component support.
+That being said Treble does come with class component support.
 The API and setup is a little more complex then with functional
 > components though.
 Most Treble features are compatible.
-Click [here](/docs/class-components) to learn more.
+Click [here](/api/class-components) to learn more.